 The skilled offender has managed to create an illusion that what he wants is power and control.
 We are right in believing that this partly explains his behaviour but sadly his intention goes further.
 The tactics of targeting, setting up and grooming are used by all sexual predators who wish to develop and maintain a long-term sexual relationship with their target.
 (111)

 ….Skilled offenders are people who believe that their sexual needs must be met repeatedly by the same woman.
 These psychephiles have a common goal.
 (111)

 ….The goal of all his tactics is to have his sexual needs met without negotiation.
 (102)

-The bed is the battleground were the male abuser needs to be in charge.
+….The bed is the battle ground where the male abuser needs to be in charge.
 He can be demanding or rejecting of affection and intimacy, but either way he must be in charge.
 (117)

-We do an extraordinary injustice to these skilled offenders if we believe that they use all these tactics just to gain power.
+….We do an extraordinary injustice to these skilled offenders if we believe that they use all these tactics just to gain power.
 Most of them could do that without such effort.
 Most of them have huge amount of power before they ever enter the relationship.
 They could threaten their target with financial ruin, parental dominance or physical violence if all they wanted was to be in charge of their own lives.
 But what they really want is for the woman to cede the right to her bodily integrity.
 This goal requires them to be both skilful and determined.
 To the intimate abuser it is a challenge to control the one area of the relationship that they are unable to fulfil on their own.
 The psychephile aims to invade the mind of the target so as to contaminate and control her resistance.
 (116)

 While most men have power to manage the routine functions of the relationship from the beginning, they know that the woman may resist their entitlement to sexual activity.
 They use their skills to undermine this resistance.
 They know that they arrive into the relationship with very little power over this resistance.
-Initially it may be the only area in which the target woman has equal power.
+Initially it may be the only area where the target woman has equal power.
 The man who comes to the relationship already convinced of his entitlement and driven by lust cannot allow this initial equality to stand in his way.
 (116-7)

 ….The contribution this book might make is to invite all of us to categorise all male intimate abusers as primarily sexual offenders.
-By removing the smokescreen of physical and emotional degradation, we might find a new way of defining and intervening in adult intimate abuse.
+By removing the smokescreen of physical and emotional degradation we may find a new way of defining and intervening in adult intimate abuse.
 (81)

-The target woman lives in the crime scene.
+….The target woman lives in the crime scene.
 The woman shares a home with her abuser.
 Most women who are identified as victims of intimate abuse have been sexually coerced and raped in their own bed.
 They are obliged to share the same bed with the perpetrator of these crimes.
 Many target women begin the process of separation by leaving the marriage bed.
 (86)

-One of the most disturbing outcomes of listening to skilled offenders is the realisation that all their abusive behaviour is intentional. … These skilled offenders admitted to us that they are always in control.
-They reassured us that they measured their behaviours by their need for a desired outcome. … They have continually reassured us that they are never overcome with rage.
+….One of the most disturbing outcomes of listening to skilled offenders is the realisation that all their abusive behaviour is intentional. ….these skilled offenders admitted to us that they are always in control.
+They reassured us that they measured their behaviours by their need for a desired outcome. ….they have continually reassured us that they are never overcome with rage.
 The anger that they portray when abusing their intimate partner is a deliberate tactic designed to hide their intentions.
 (87-8)

-Having learned during the set-up phase the value that the target woman places on her own abilities, the skilled offender will also begin offending against what makes her feel human.
+….Having learned during the set-up phase the value that the target woman places on her own abilities, the skilled offender will also begin offending against what makes her feel human.
 (96)

-The psychephile is not so insecure that he needs her to meet his standards; rather he is so clever that he can make her feel inadequate about the aspects of her life that underpin her view of herself.
+The psychephile is not so insecure that he needs her to meet his standards; rather, he is so clever that he can make her feel inadequate about the aspects of her life that underpin her view of herself.
 (97)

-As I have written before on this blog (The Explaining Trap), the target woman tries really hard to explain to the abuser that his behavior is confusing, disrespectful and hurtful.
+As I have written before on this blog (The Explaining Trap), the target woman tries really hard to explain to the abuser that his behaviour is confusing, disrespectful and hurtful.
 The abuser loves it when she does that because it gives him information about how his tactics are affecting her.